As you probably know, investing in real estate is my favorite way to achieve financial freedom.

 There are other specific types of investment that are more liquid than others, but generally, that money will be tied up for a while.

 What Do Most Physicians Prefer?

-Well, I did a recent poll in our Facebook group, and about 2/3 of physicians said they prefer the passive investments, while about 1/3 preferred active.
+Well, I did a recent poll in our Facebook group, and about 2/3 of physicians said they prefer passive investments, while about 1/3 preferred active ones.

 Many people feel they have to do one or the other.
 Personally, I do both.
 But lately, I’ve been investing slightly more into passive deals.